- 1 Top 6 Best External Monitors Compared

 Finding the right monitor can be difficult, especially since the differences between each model are fairly small.
 Even though every monitor may look the same, those tiny differences are the ones that make each model stand out from the rest.

 Aside from the quality of their display, we selected these monitors based on their screen resolution, brightness, and contrast ratio.
 You’ll immediately notice the difference in quality between a 720p and a 1080p monitor; the amount of pixels they can display greatly affects the sharpness of the image, while their brightness and contrast ratio affect screen visibility and color quality respectively.
 We also put portability, connectivity, and ease of use into consideration.
 The best 144Hz gaming monitor is also a good gaming choice.
+Some prefer models like the Dell Ultrasharp, but look at specs rather than brand.
 Check out other computer accessories to get the most from your PC.

 External Monitor Buying Guide